nats-io/nats.ts/README.md

 npm install ts-nats@next
 ```

-## NATS.ts functionality is rolling into nats.js 2.0
+## Nats.ts functionality is rolling into Nats.js 2.0

 > The async functionality of nats.ts has been incorporated into nats.js 2.0.
 > While the API has changed, moving to the new API should be fairly simple for users